PhD by Distance Learning

 The next step

-While informal enquiries are always welcome, we ask all potential applicants to complete a pre-application form to help start a dialogue with staff about your proposed research topic.
+While informal enquiries are always welcome, we ask all potential applicants to complete a to help start a dialogue with staff about your proposed research topic.
 This will ensure a clear, workable topic is determined upon.
 If and when an appropriate research topic, methods and supervisor(s) have been agreed, formal application can be made to the university.

 For further information please contact the Postgraduate Administrator: